COLLEGE OF BUSINESS

 The Doctor of Business Administration at Louisiana Tech University is a full-time, in-residence program of study.
 The program prepares graduates for careers in colleges and schools of business that emphasize outstanding teaching and research relevant to private and public organizations.

 Areas of study include Accounting, Computer Information Systems, Finance, Marketing, and Management.
 Not all concentrations are available to applicants at all times.
 Each cohort consist of 3-4 students in an attempt to build camaraderie in the cohort and allow students to support each other through the doctoral education process.
-Currently, the DBA program is not accepting students in finance or accounting concentrations.
+Currently, the DBA program is not accepting students in the accounting concentration.

 Our DBA program is designed to meet four learning goals.
 We graduate students to possess: